 10. Flipping is not training nor is it an introductory flight and is therefore prohibited by Part 141 of the regulations.

-11. An ATO that conducted flipping operations under the guise of an ATO operation are to cease this activity and shall apply to the Authority for Part 96 approval”.“
+11. An ATO that conducted flipping operations under the guise of an ATO or DTO operation are to cease this activity and shall apply to the Authority for Part 96 approval”.“

 MOTIVATION